microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta0.png)

 ## 3. Create a new Eventhouse
-1. Create an Eventhouse called "RTAdemo"
+1. Create an Eventhouse called "RTAdemo".
 ![alt text](assets/fabrta1.png)
 ![alt text](assets/fabrta2.png)

 <div class="info" data-title="Note">

 > The [Eventhouse](<https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse>) is designed to handle real-time data streams efficiently, which lets organizations ingest, process, and analyze data in near real-time.
-Event houses are particularly useful for scenarios where **timely insights are crucial**.
-Event houses provide a scalable infrastructure that allows organizations to handle growing volumes of data, ensuring optimal performance and resource use.
-Event houses are the **preferred** engine for semi-structured and free text analysis .
+Eventhouses are particularly useful for scenarios where **timely insights are crucial**.
+Eventhouses provide a scalable infrastructure that allows organizations to handle growing volumes of data, ensuring optimal performance and resource use.
+Eventhouses are the **preferred** engine for semi-structured and free text analysis.
 An event house is a workspace of databases, which might be shared across a certain project.
 It allows you to manage multiple databases at once, sharing capacity and resources to optimize performance and cost.
-Event houses provide unified monitoring and management across all databases and per database.
-Event houses are **specifically tailored** to time-based, streaming events with structured, semi-structured, and unstructured data.
+Eventhouses provide unified monitoring and management across all databases and per database.
+Eventhouses are **specifically tailored** to time-based, streaming events with structured, semi-structured, and unstructured data.
 You can get data from multiple sources or pipelines (For example, Eventstream, SDKs, Kafka, Logstash, data flows, and more) and multiple data formats.
 This data is automatically indexed and partitioned based on ingestion time.
 </div>

 ## 4. Create a new Eventstream
 In this section we will be streaming events (impressions and clicks events) generated by a notebook.
 The events will be streamed into an eventstream and consumed by our Eventhouse KQL DB.
 ![alt text](assets/fabrta73.png)

-1. Create an Eventstream called "RTADemoEventStream"
+1. Create an Eventstream called "RTADemoEventStream".
 ![alt text](assets/fabrta3.png)
 ![alt text](assets/fabrta4.png)
 2. For this lab, you **do not** need to check the box to enable Preview Features.
 If you enable the preview features you may proceed just as well, but some prompts may differ in the Eventstream User-Interface.
 3. Add a "Custom app" or "Custom Endpoint" as a source.
 This will create an event hub connected to the Eventstream.
 Name the new source "CustomApp" or as you prefer.
 ![alt text](assets/fabrta5.png)
 4. Click on the Eventstream source - Custom App to get the "Event hub name" and "Connection string-primary key".
 We need these values to send the events from our Notebook.
-5. Click on "Keys"
+5. Click on "Keys".
 6. Click the copy icon next to the **Event hub name** to copy it to a notepad.
 ![alt text](assets/fabrta8.png)
 7. Click the view icon at the end of the **Connection string** (primary or secondary) to see it.